dot-tsu/adn-solutions-mockup/readme.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC License - see the LICENSE.md for more details.
+This project is licensed under the GNU GENERAL PUBLIC License.
+See LICENSE.md for details.